MoeraOrg/moeraorg.github.io/development/protocols/moment.md

 # Moment

-Usually every post is assigned its place in the timeline or in the newsfeed in accordance with its timestamp.
+Usually every post is assigned its place in a feed in accordance with its timestamp.
 But it is absolutely possible that two posts will have the same timestamp, so the position becomes ambiguous.
-To make the timeline working properly, we need to be able to fix the position and order of posts and specify a position in the timeline to within a particular post.
+To make the feed working properly, we need to be able to fix the position and order of posts and specify a position in the feed to within a particular post.

 To achieve this goal, every post is assigned a *moment*, that is calculated as follows: